 The statues depict the seated king on a throne ornamented with imagery of his mother, his wife, the god Hapi, and other symbolic engravings.

 The figures rise 60 ft.
 (18 meters) high and weigh 720 tons each; both are carved from single blocks of sandstone.

 They built their ancestors as guardians of the Misdemeanor Council of Amenhotep III, who once stood behind them.
 The ancient practice of using ancient monuments and buildings as reference materials for new structures all contributed to the disappearance of the enormous complex.
 Little of it remains today except for the two colossal statues which once stood at its gates.

 Their name comes from the Greek hero Memnon who fell at Troy.
 Memnon was an Ethiopian king who joined the battle on the side of the Trojans against the Greeks and was killed by the Greek champion Achilles.

 Memnon’s courage and skill in battle elevated him to be a hero among the Greeks.

-Greek tourists, who saw the impressive statues, the legend of Memnon were associated with Amenhotep III, and this Egyptian historian Manitho of the 3rd century BC also suggested that Memnon and Amenhotep III were the same person.
+Greek tourists, who saw the impressive statues, and the legend of Memnon were associated with Amenhotep III, and this Egyptian historian Manetho of the 3rd century BC also suggested that Memnon and Amenhotep III were the same people.